From the Conservationist

 PLEASE NOTE: We strongly discourage submission of unsolicited manuscripts and suggest that the contributor first submit a query letter outlining the subject matter of the proposed article.

 As an official publication of NYSDEC, Conservationist reflects and interprets the missions and goals of NYSDEC and New York State.
 Typical topics include fishing, hunting, natural history, nature viewing and all forms of outdoor recreation.
 Other topics will be considered if they relate to the natural, environmental, cultural or historical resources of New York State.
 Conservationist is not a scientific journal.
 It is intended for a lay audience.
-Our readers rely on this magazine for scientific accuracy; please be sure of your facts.
+However, our readers rely on this magazine for scientific accuracy; please be sure of your facts.

 IMPORTANT: Submissions that do not adhere to the following guidelines will not be considered.

 1. Manuscripts: Can either be submitted via e-mail at firstname.lastname@example.org, or mailed to: Conservationist Att: ECS, 625 Broadway, Albany, NY 12233-4502.
 Hard copies MUST be typed and should also be sent in digital format along with a paper copy.
 Do not use any special text formatting, page numbering, bolding, etc. Manuscripts should be accompanied by images (see below) whenever possible; alternatively, authors may suggest likely sources for relevant graphics.
+Note: Conservationist does not accept poetry.

 2. Photographs/slides: Photos can either be submitted via e-mail at email@example.com, or mailed to: Conservationist Att: ECS, NYSDEC, 625 Broadway, Albany, NY 12233-4502.
 In order for consideration for inclusion in Conservationist, images must be high resolution.
 Digital photos should be sent as camera Raw, TIF, or uncompressed J-peg files (at least 300 dpi) with a minimum size of 5" by 7".
 High-quality 35 mm slides and prints are also welcome.
 For each image, please be sure to provide captions, subject identification, and the name of the photographer.
 (Please organize photos and captions carefully.)
 In addition, model releases are required for all identifiable people, and are available upon request.